PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 	terraform apply "plan.out";

 This will take 10-20 minutes to finish.
 This completes the creation of kubernetes cluster with Portworx.
-> Note: A new kube config file will be created at ~/.kube/config, and the existing kube config file will be backed up with date and time stamp.
+> Note: A new kube config file named 'kube-config-file' will be created in your current directory.

 ### 6. Check if everything is up and ready:
 To check nodes: